Reviewed Date: 12/16/2022

-In 2014 the General Assembly enacted the "Sale of Wine in Retail Food Stores Act" commonly known as the “wine in grocery stores” law.
-This law did much more than permit grocery stores to sell wine, as it vastly expanded the merchandise package stores sell and services package stores may offer.
+The "Sale of Wine in Retail Food Stores Act" permits grocery stores to sell wine and authorizes package stores to sell a variety of items.
 This law is codified in Tennessee Code Annotated §§ 57-3-801 through 818.

 Cities that have approved sales of alcohol, either package stores or by the drink, may hold a referendum on whether or not to approve the sale of wine in grocery stores.
 Counties may also conduct county-wide referenda on the issue, and cities within those counties that participate in such referenda will be impacted by approval of the measure, even if the cities do not have liquor sales.
 T.C.A. § 57-3-805.

 The process for getting the question on the ballot is the same as for package store approval, requiring a petition signed by at least 10 percent of the voters in the last preceding gubernatorial election.
-The petition must be filed with the election commission at least 75 days prior to the regular November election date, or 45 days prior to regular city elections held on other dates.
+The petition must be filed with the election commission not less than 75 days prior to the regular election date.
 The question appearing on the ballot must state the following:

 For legal sale of wine at retail food stores in _______________________ city.